Mickey Tettleton

 Mickey Lee Tettleton (born September 16, 1960) is an American former professional baseball player.
 He played in Major League Baseball for the Oakland Athletics, Baltimore Orioles, Detroit Tigers, and Texas Rangers.
 Although Tettleton played mostly as a catcher, he also played as a first baseman, an outfielder, and as a designated hitter.

 A two-time All-Star, Tettleton was considered one of the best-hitting catchers of his era, winning three Silver Slugger Awards.
 His powerful hitting was highlighted when he became only the fifth player in major league history to hit two home runs over the right field roof of Tiger Stadium and, in 1992 he became the first player to hit a ball onto Eutaw Street which runs behind right field at Baltimore's Camden Yards.

-At the time of his retirement, Tettleton ranked eighth in major league history in career home runs by a switch-hitter.
-His .369 career on-base percentage ranks him 10th highest all-time among major league catchers.
-His .821 on-base plus slugging percentage is 11th highest all-time among major league catchers.
+Tettleton is the manager for the collegiate summer team the Danville Otterbots and has coached college players since 2019.

 Amateur career

 Tettleton was born in Oklahoma City and was named after Baseball Hall of Fame member and fellow Oklahoman Mickey Mantle.
 Like Mantle, Tettleton was a switch hitter and was recognized for having an unusual batting stance: he stood almost straight up at the plate, holding his bat horizontal and bending only when the pitcher began his delivery.
 He was also distinguished by the huge wad of chewing tobacco he kept in his cheek during games, as well as his claim that Froot Loops were the source of his hitting power.

 Tettleton attended Southeast High School in Oklahoma City before enrolling at Oklahoma State University.
 In 1980, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 He played for the Oklahoma State Cowboys baseball team that reached the finals in the 1981 College World Series, before losing to the Arizona State Sun Devils.
 Tettleton was named to the 1981 College World Series All-Tournament Team as an outfielder.